 The Crash Cast

 Instead of stopping the rod tip high, bring it further forward.
 In fact, stop it just above the target.
 That’s right.
 Stop it nearly parallel with the water.
 Keep the power in the cast.
-Keep the speed and the hard stop, but aim lower.
+Keep the speed and the hard stop, but aim lower at the power stroke and squeeze.

 Variations are infinite for what happens next.
 But generally, the butt of the leader and the midsection crashes to the water, with perhaps some fly line with it.
-The tippet section then unfolds toward the target.
+The tippet section then unfolds toward the target with momentum.
 And if you manage the power and the angles just right, in relation to the current, the soft tippet lands with s-curves behind the fly.

 If you get ten feet of drift in this kind of water, reach around and pat yourself on the back.